Mantaro/mantaro-wiki/znai/currency/items.md

 description: "Basically a better way of saving your money.
 It's shiny too.
 And let's you cast shiny stuff.
 How nice.",
 rarity: "Uncommon",
 api: {
-obtain: "Market, Mine, Loot Crate"
+obtain: "/buy, /mine, Loot Crate"
 }},
 {
 name: "Shell",